crabshank/Cheat-engine-tools/readme.md

 * Otherwise (default) -> Step into.

 N.B.
 With methods "traceCount.attach/lite(…)", a window will popup telling you have many steps are remaining in your trace (if this is applicable).
+Also, the printed trace using this method will attempt to show any loops in compressed form.

 * **isMidTrace()** -> Returns true/false re. whether the module is currently in a trace (could be useful for writing scripts).